 Learn more about becoming a participant and about our faculty’s research teams by visiting the COAS: Psychology Research webpage.

-Lori J. Lange, Associate Professor
+Lori J. Lange, Associate Professor & Chair

-Tracy P. Alloway, Assistant Professor
+Tracy P. Alloway, Professor

-Paul Argott, Instructor
+Paul Argott, Associate Instructor

-Elizabeth Brown, Assistant Professor
+Elizabeth Brown, Associate Professor

-Paul Fuglestad, Assistant Professor
+Anita Fuglestad, Assistant Professor

 Christoph D. Guess, Professor

-Katherine Hooper, Instructor
+Katherine Hooper, Associate Instructor

-Iver H. Iversen, Professor
+Iver H. Iversen, Professor Emeritus

-Juliana Leding, Associate Professor
+Juliana Leding, Professor

-Christopher T. Leone, Professor
+Christopher T. Leone, Professor Emeritus

-Angela Mann, Assistant Professor
+Angela Mann, Associate Professor

-Rebecca A. Marcon, Professor
+Rebecca A. Marcon, Professor Emeritus

-Jody S. Nicholson, Assistant Professor
+Jody S. Nicholson, Associate Professor

 Susan M. Perez, Associate Professor

-Curtis Phills, Assistant Professor
+Curtis Phills, Associate Professor

-Michael Toglia, Professor
+Michael Toglia, Professor Emeritus

-Heather B. Truelove, Assistant Professor
+Heather B. Truelove, Associate Professor

-Dong-Yuan Wang, Associate Professor
+Dong-Yuan Wang, Professor

-Jennifer Wolff, Assistant Professor
+Dawn Witherspoon, Assistant Professor